huozhi/codice/README.md

 - `title` (optional): A string representing the title of the editor.
 - `controls` (optional): A boolean value indicating whether to display the controls for the editor.
 - `lineNumbers` (optional): A boolean value indicating whether to display line numbers in the editor.
-- `highlight` (optional): A function used to provide syntax highlighting for the code.
-It should accept the code as an argument and return the highlighted code as an HTML string.
-You can use any syntax highlighting library (e.g., [Prism](https://prismjs.com/)) to implement this functionality.

 Additionally, you can pass any other props to the `Editor` component, which will be applied to the root `div` element.